swacksoc/HackChallenge2/README.md

 5. Give your application whatever name you want (it will be renamed to bot-<your username> when it joins the server)
 6. Click the bot section of the menu and hit the `Add Bot` button.
 7. The user token listed there will be needed in your code.
 Check out the examples for the listed libraries to see where to put it.
 8. Click the OAuth2 section and select `bot` from the list of scopes.
-Then copy the link it generates and DM it to @unreturnable#0001 or another member of committee so that it can be added to the server.
+Then copy the link it generates and DM it to a member of committee so that it can be added to the server.

 # Rules for having bots on the swan_hack server
 1. Your bot must only respond to your messages